cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-(blobless).md

 ::: tip

 You must have a jailbreak to follow these instructions.
-For unjailbroken users, follow [guides.stkc.win/delayota](https://guides.stkc.win/delayota/) instead.
+For unjailbroken devices, follow [guides.stkc.win/delayota](https://guides.stkc.win/delayota/) instead.

 :::